Arches National Park Utah, USA Travel Guide

 Chain motels like Super 8 or Motel 6 are readily available.

-Independent hotels and well-known chains like Holiday Inn Express.
+Independent hotels and well-known brands like Holiday Inn Express.

 Some boutique properties feature enhanced amenities.
-Visit IHG Hotels for premium stays.
+Visit IHG Hotels for luxury stays.

 Many hotels feature pools, hot tubs, or bike wash stations.